mongodb/docs/source/includes/fact-mmapv1-deprecated-short.rst

-MongoDB deprecated the :ref:`storage-mmapv1` in MongoDB 4.0 and will remove it in a future release.
+MongoDB deprecated the MMAPv1 storage engine in MongoDB 4.0 and removed it in MongoDB 4.2.